 A global orientation is one of the goals of the Yale Law School.
-The foreign, comparative and international law collection and its staff support this endeavor.
+The foreign, comparative and international law collection and the librarians support this endeavor.
 The vast and comprehensive comparative and international collections are located in what is termed the Upper East Side, while the foreign law collections are in the Lower East Side.
 Much of the older foreign material is in our shelving facility (LSF).
 Of course, there is also much material in electronic format.
-Both print and on-line materials can be located using the Morris catalog, and our electronic legal databases page, which functions as a directory and finding aid to our databases.
+Both print and on-line materials can be located using the Morris catalog, Quicksearch, and our electronic legal databases page, which functions as a directory and finding aid to our databases.